Adam-Salem-Codes/Autonomous-Builder/README.md

 ## Known Bugs[^1] 🐜:
 The buttons on the UI don't show up immediately you will need to hover over the buttons before they show.
+Another bug after using the program the program incorrectly saves the information as "}}"

 ---